b-lukaszuk/BS_wJ_eng/contents/mortgage.md

 ```

 In general, for quite some time the money we pay to the bank mostly pay off the
-interest and not the principal (see @fig:mortgagePrincipalsYrByYr).
+interest and not the principal, so that it drops slowly at first (see
+@fig:mortgagePrincipalsYrByYr).

 ![Principal still owed to the bank year by year.
 Mortgage: $200,000 at 6.49% yearly for 20 years.
 The estimation may not be accurate.](./images/mortgagePrincipalsYrByYr.png){#fig:mortgagePrincipalsYrByYr}